BigBullion Difficulty Chart

 BigBullion Block Difficulty Height

-The BigBullion difficulty adjustment levels are calculated using the daily difficulty average data points in the BigBullion difficulty graph.
+The BigBullion difficulty data levels are calculated using the daily difficulty average data points in the BigBullion difficulty graph.

 BigBullion Difficulty History for the Last 120 Days